 A risk management plan describes how an organization will manage risk.
-It lays out elements such as the organization's risk approach, roles and responsibilities of the risk management teams, resources it will use to manage risk, policies and procedures.
+It lays out elements such as the organization's risk approach, the roles and responsibilities of risk management teams, resources that will be used in the risk management process and internal policies and procedures.

-ISO 31000's seven-step process is a useful guide to follow, according to Witte.
-Here is a rundown of its components:
+ISO 31000's overall seven-step process is a useful guide to follow for developing a plan and then implementing an ERM framework, according to Witte.
+Here is a more detailed rundown of its components:

-- Establishing the context.
-This step requires defining the organization's unique risk appetite and risk tolerance -- i.e., the amount to which risk can vary from risk appetite.
-Factors to consider here include business objectives, company culture, regulatory legislation, political environment, etc.
+- Establishing the scope and context.
+This step requires defining both the organization's risk appetite and risk tolerance -- the latter is how much the risks associated with specific initiatives can vary from the overall risk appetite.
+Factors to consider here include business objectives, company culture, regulatory requirements and the political environment, among others.

 - Risk identification.
 This step defines the risk scenarios that could have a positive or negative impact on the organization's ability to conduct business.
 As noted above, the resulting list should be recorded in a risk register and kept up to date.

 - Risk analysis.
 The likelihood and impact of each risk is analyzed to help sort risks.
-Making a risk heat map can be useful here, as it provides a visual representation of the nature and impact of a company's risks.
+Making a risk heat map can be useful here; also known as a risk assessment matrix, it provides a visual representation of the nature and impact of a company's risks.
 An employee calling in sick, for example, is a high-probability event that has little or no impact on most companies.
-An earthquake, depending on location, is an example of a low-probability risk with high impact.
-The qualitative approach many organizations use to rate the likelihood and impact of risks might benefit from a more quantitative analysis, Witte said.
-The FAIR Institute, a professional association that promotes the Factor Analysis of Information Risk framework on cybersecurity risks, has examples of the latter approach.
+An earthquake, depending on location, is an example of a low-probability risk event with high impact.
+The qualitative approach many organizations use to rate the likelihood and impact of risks might benefit from a more quantitative analysis.
+The FAIR Institute, a professional association that promotes the Factor Analysis of Information Risk framework for cyber-risk quantification, has examples of the latter approach.

 - Risk evaluation.
-Here is where organizations determine how to respond to the risks they face.
-Techniques include one or more of the following:
+Here is where organizations assess risks and decide how to respond to them through the following approaches:

-- Risk avoidance: The organization seeks to eliminate, withdraw from or not be involved in the potential risk.
+- Risk avoidance, when the organization seeks to eliminate, withdraw from or not be involved in the potential risk.

-- Risk mitigation: The organization takes actions to limit or optimize a risk.
+- Risk mitigation, in which the organization takes actions to limit or optimize a risk.

-- Risk sharing or transfer: The organization contracts with a third party (e.g., an insurer) to bear some or all costs of a risk that may or may not occur.
+- Risk sharing or transfer, which involves contracting with a third party (e.g., an insurer) to bear some or all costs of a risk that might or might not occur.

-- Risk acceptance: A risk falls within the organization's risk appetite and tolerance and is accepted without taking action.
+- Risk acceptance, when a risk falls within the organization's risk appetite and tolerance and is accepted without taking any risk reduction measures.

 Risk management best practices

-- take into account human factors, including potential errors;
+- Account for human and cultural factors, including potential errors.

 Risk management for career professionals